henrik42/deeto/README.md

 was asked to code an implementation for `equals(Object)` and the class had a `float`/`double` typed field.

-Special care must be taken when refactoring existing Java code which does not follow this path.
+Special care must be taken when introducing Deeto and refactoring existing Java code which does not follow this path.

 Note thet Deeto's implementation of `hashCode()` is consistent with these semantics.